 For photographer Matt Bauer, surfing is both a passion and the subject of his (stunning) images.
 We chatted with the Los Angeles-based photographer and creative director to hear his take on how he's traveling safe in the age of COVID (with family in tow) and why he loves Waikiki (hint: it's not just about catching waves)—oh, and how an old ski pole and some PVC pipe helped him launch his first in-the-water surf shots.
+Read on for some of Matt’s favorite Waikiki travel tips.

 As a frequent traveler, we'd love to get some of your tips on travel in the age of COVID, but first we'd love to chat a bit about your background.
 How did you get your start in photography.
 Do you remember taking your first shot?